ibexa/documentation-developer/docs/administration/back_office/content_type_anchor_menu.md

 Where keys have the following meaning:

-- `ibexa_taxonomy_entry_assignment` - an identifier for the Field Type
+- `field_type_identifier` - replace with an identifier of the Field Type that you want to make more prominent.
+In case of SEO, this key is `ibexa_seo`.
-- `meta` - when set to `true`, it separates the Field Type from the **Field definitions** section, puts it in an anchor menu
+- `meta` - when this flag is set to `true`, it separates the Field Type from the **Field definitions** section and puts it in an anchor menu
 - `position` - decides about the Field Type's position on the Content Type edit screen and in the Content item, in relation to other Field Types

 Additionally, setting `meta` to `true` adds a toggle for enabling or disabling the Field Type.
-In this case, it adds the **Enable Taxonomy Entry Assignment for this content type** toggle.
+In case of SEO, it adds the **Enable SEO for this content type** toggle.
+Enable the toggle to display the SEO section on the Content item edit page.

 !!! note